How to analyze financial statements: SIG, EBE, BFR and key ratios

 The SIG and the balance sheet boil down to a handful of ratios that speak for themselves.
 Four families are enough to steer an SME.

-Return on capital employed = operating result / economic assets.
-Return on equity (ROE) = net income / shareholders' equity.
-They measure the efficiency of the production tool and the return for the owners.
+| Profitability | Return on capital employed = operating result / economic assets · ROE = net income / shareholders' equity | Efficiency of the production tool and return for the owners |

-Financial autonomy = shareholders' equity / total liabilities and equity.
-Gearing = financial debt / shareholders' equity (ideally < 1).
-They show how dependent the company is on its creditors.
+| Leverage & autonomy | Financial autonomy = shareholders' equity / total liabilities and equity · Gearing = financial debt / shareholders' equity (ideally < 1) | How dependent the company is on its creditors |

-Current ratio = current assets / short-term liabilities (watch for > 1).
-It checks that the company can meet its short-term obligations without cash strain.
+| Liquidity | Current ratio = current assets / short-term liabilities (watch for > 1) | Ability to meet short-term obligations without cash strain |

-Financial debt / CAF: the number of years needed to repay the debt with the cash generated.
-Below 3 to 4 years, most banks consider the structure sound.
+| Repayment capacity | Financial debt / CAF | Number of years needed to repay the debt with the cash generated; sound below 3 to 4 years |

 Interpreting: benchmarks by NAF code

-A ratio only means something when it is compared.
-An 8% margin rate is excellent in food distribution and weak in consulting: it all depends on the sector.
-That is why the final step is to place each indicator against its industry peer group.
-The Banque de France (the French central bank) publishes, through its FIBEN database and its diagnostic tools (OPALE, DiagFi), medians and quartiles of ratios by NAF code — the activity code assigned by INSEE (the French statistics office) to every company.
+The Banque de France (the French central bank) publishes, through its FIBEN database and its diagnostic tools (OPALE, DiagFi), medians and quartiles of ratios by NAF code, the activity code assigned by INSEE (the French statistics office) to every company.
 By positioning EBE, profitability or the debt burden within its sector quartile, you tell a structural signal apart from a mere quirk of the trade.
-The right reading is therefore always two-dimensional: over time (the trend across 3 financial years) and across space (the position relative to the sector).
-It is this dual comparison that turns raw figures into an actionable diagnosis — deciding on an investment, preparing a meeting with the bank or assessing an acquisition target.

 Frequently asked questions